-- The April 18, 1983, bombing of the U.S. embassy in Beirut, which killed 63 people including 17 Americans; - The October 23, 1983, suicide truck bombing of the Marine barracks at Beirut Airport, which killed 241 Marines and other personnel deployed as part of the multinational peacekeeping force in Lebanon; - The September 20, 1984, suicide truck bombing of the U.S. embassy annex in Lebanon, which killed 23 people including two Americans; - The June 25, 1996, Khobar Towers bombing, which killed 19 American servicemen stationed in Saudi Arabia; and - The January 2007 killing of five American soldiers in Iraq, an attack that was carried out by a Shiite group but planned and supported by Hezbollah.2
+- The April 18, 1983, suicide truck bombing of the U.S. embassy in Beirut, which killed 63 people including 17 Americans; - The October 23, 1983, suicide truck bombing of the Marine barracks at Beirut Airport, which killed 241 Marines and other personnel deployed as part of the multinational peacekeeping force in Lebanon;

+- The September 20, 1984, suicide truck bombing of the U.S. embassy annex in Lebanon, which killed 23 people including two Americans; and - The June 25, 1996, Khobar Towers bombing, which killed 19 American servicemen stationed in Saudi Arabia.